 Abstract:

-Agroecology serves as a pivotal approach to promoting agricultural green transformation and realizing rural revitalization in the context of sustainable development.
-As the primary vehicle for the practical implementation and innovative demonstration of agroecology in China, ecological farms hold significant theoretical and practical value in exploring pathways toward high-performance development.
-This study focused on 58 national and provincial-level ecological farms in Hebei Province, encompassing both crop-based and integrated crop-livestock operations.
-By employing Data Envelopment Analysis (DEA), this study constructed a comprehensive performance evaluation indicator system to capture the multidimensional nature of ecological farm development.
-Using cross-sectional data collected from field investigations in 2022, the Super-SBM model incorporating undesirable outputs was applied to measure the development performance of the farms.
-Subsequently, a configurational perspective was adopted, and fuzzy-set qualitative comparative analysis (fsQCA) was employed to reveal the pathways through which various factors synergistically contribute to high-performance ecological farms, focusing on the interplay among four dimensions: resource endowments, production and operations, market conditions, and tri-party support.
-The findings of this study are threefold.
-First, with a mean score of 1.088 indicating DEA efficiency attainment in most cases, the findings substantiate that ecological farms successfully balance dual sustainability objectives where operational performance disparities nevertheless remain observable.
-Second, four distinct pathways leading to high-performance ecological farms were identified: (1) the resource synergy pathway prioritizes strategic coordination of land-labor allocations through policy-supported optimization; (2) the vertical integration pathway centers on cultivating premium niche products while establishing closed-loop value chains from production to distribution; (3) the industrial convergence pathway orchestrates cross-sector convergence by interlinking primary production with processing and experiential tourism sectors; (4) the tech-market synergy pathway leverages smart agricultural technologies alongside multi-channel marketing architectures to maximize market penetration.
-Third, the study identified three constraining pathways for underperforming farms.
-These include the eco-overemphasis pathway, where an excessive focus on ecological goals undermines economic viability; the resource misallocation pathway, characterized by inefficient use of available resources and lack of market responsiveness; and the factor bottlenecks pathway, where limitations in land, labor, or capital restrict farm development.
-Based on these findings, the study provided actionable recommendations: Ecological farms should prioritize strengthening resource integration and efficiency through targeted support in areas such as financial subsidies, technology promotion, and market development.
+Agroecology serves as a pivotal approach for promoting agricultural green transformation and realizing rural revitalization in the context of sustainable development.
+As the primary vehicle for the practical implementation and innovative demonstration of agroecology in China, ecological farms hold significant theoretical and practical values for exploring pathways toward high-performance development.
+This study focused on 58 national- and provincial-level ecological farms in Hebei Province, encompassing both crop-based and integrated crop-livestock operations.
+Employing Data Envelopment Analysis (DEA), this study constructed a comprehensive performance evaluation indicator system to capture the multidimensional nature of ecological farm development.
+Using cross-sectional data collected from field investigations in 2022, the super-SBM (Slack-Based Measure) model, which incorporates undesirable outputs, was applied to measure the development performance of each farm.
+Subsequently, a configurational perspective was adopted, and Fuzzy Set Qualitative Comparative Analysis (fsQCA) was used to reveal the pathways through which various factors synergistically contribute to the high-performance of ecological farms, focusing on the interplay among resource endowments, production and operations, market conditions, and tri-party support.
+The findings of this study were threefold.
+First, with a mean score of 1.088, indicating DEA efficiency attainment in most cases, ecological farms successfully balanced the dual sustainability objectives of ecology and economy, where operational performance disparities remain observable.
+Second, four distinct pathways leading to high-performance of ecological farms were identified: 1) the resource synergy pathway, which prioritized strategic coordination of land-labor allocations through policy-supported optimization; 2) the vertical integration pathway, which centered on cultivating premium niche products to establish closed-loop value chains from production to distribution; 3) the industrial convergence pathway, which orchestrated cross-sector convergence by interlinking primary production with processing and experiential tourism sectors; and 4) the tech-market synergy pathway, which leveraged smart agricultural technologies alongside multi-channel marketing architectures to maximize market penetration.
+Third, this study identified three constraining pathways for underperforming farms.
+These included the eco-overemphasis pathway, with an excessive focuse on ecological goals and undermined economic viability; the resource misallocation pathway, which characterized by the inefficient use of available resources and lack of market responsiveness; and the factor bottleneck pathway, with limitations in land, labor, or capital restrict farm development.
+Based on these findings, this study provided actionable recommendations.
+Ecological farms should prioritize strengthening resource integration and efficiency through targeted support in areas such as financial subsidies, technology promotion, and market development.
 Moreover, a dynamic entry-exit mechanism for ecological farms should be established to stimulate internal vitality.
-Additionally, policymakers are also encouraged to promote multi-industry integration and innovation to enhance the self-sustaining capacities and achieve long-term sustainable development without over-reliance on external support.
+Additionally, policymakers should promote multi-industry integration and innovation to enhance self-sustaining capacities and achieve long-term sustainable development without overreliance on external support.